While often very challenging, quitting smoking is one of the most important things people who smoke can do for their health.

 American Cancer Society: Stay Away from Tobacco: Information about the risks of using tobacco products and resources on how to quit

-American Lung Association: Stop Smoking: Tools, tips, and support for smokers or their loved ones to help end addiction to tobacco
+American Lung Association: Quit Smoking: Tools, tips, and support for people who smoke or their loved ones to help end addiction to tobacco

 Cancer.Net: Stopping Tobacco Use After a Cancer Diagnosis: Resources to help quit tobacco use after receiving a cancer diagnosis